Nargeshdb/ResourceLeakDocker/README.md

 subclasses when written on a class declaration.
 Because for technical reasons Java doesn't allow type annotations---like `@MustCall`---to be inherited, this other annotation was necessary.)
 These numbers were summed manually.
-(TODO: this is a bit more complicated: for hbase, need to ignore the hbase.astub file.
-For Hadoop, only want to count in the hdfs folder, not hadoop-common.)

 For example, the output of running `./anno-counter.sh zookeeper` is:
 ```